Notifications for All Certification Areas

 - Teacher Certification: MEd in Curriculum and Instruction degrees with Teacher Certification.

-- Prior admittance into these programs are required.
-For specifics, see Accelerated
+- Prior admittance into these programs is required.
+For specifics, visit the VOICE program page.

 Readmission of Former Graduate Students

 A former student of UH-Victoria is not required to file a new application for admission.
 If the student does not enroll for the term indicated on the original application, they must submit a Graduate Studies Form for the new term and/or program.
 Form is located on the Admissions eForms webpage.

 A former student must submit transcripts from all colleges attended since the last enrollment at UH-Victoria.